 The pandemic has ushered in the so-called Great Resignation, as well as several new workplace trends.
 These trends have catapulted the popularity of software and tools that allow workplaces to support remote workers and adapt to a rapidly changing work landscape.

-Workplace Trends to Watch in 2022
+Workplace Trends to Watch

 Expect companies to dedicate more attention to these workplace trends: